-Undergraduates interested in pursuing a major or certificate in Jewish Studies have the opportunity to work closely with faculty mentors from departments throughout the Dietrich School, both inside and beyond the classroom.
+Undergraduates interested in pursuing a certificate in Jewish Studies have the opportunity to work closely with faculty mentors from departments throughout the Dietrich School, both inside and beyond the classroom.
 Our students take advantage of resume-building internships in the Pittsburgh Jewish community; apply for generous funding for independent research, Study Abroad, and travel; and, work one-on-one with advisors to develop individualized academic plans that help put them on the path to success.

 Recent stand out student experiences include: